Skip to content

 delete:

-summary: Delete a book
+summary: Delete a planet

 parameters: